 Airport runways and taxiways also require periodic maintenance.
 Los Angeles World Airports (LAWA) will perform some airfield improvements, including runway maintenance, while the runways are closed for the RSA effort, as well as additional maintenance work after the RSA projects are completed.
 These additional projects are currently in planning and the construction dates, runway closures, and other impacts associated with these projects are not yet known.

 Runway Safety Area allows aircraft extra unimpeded clearance beyond the end of the runway to protect aircraft and passengers in case of undershooting or overshooting of a runway during takeoff or landing.

 Traveler & Community Impacts

-Residents living near LAX may notice a change in aircraft flight activity and noise disruption as alternating runway closures occur.
-At LAX, aircraft generally depart on the inboard runways and arrive on the outboard runways as part of the Preferential Runway Use Program, designed to reduce noise to nearby communities.
+Residents living near LAX may notice a change in aircraft flight activity and noise as alternating runway closures occur.
+Aircraft generally depart on the inboard runways and arrive on the outboard runways as part of LAX's Preferential Runway Use Program designed to reduce noise impacts to nearby communities.

-LAX will continue conducting normal Over-Ocean Operations from midnight to 6:30 a.m. during the planned runway closures to minimize aircraft noise, if weather and operational conditions permit.
+LAX will continue conducting normal Over-Ocean Operations between midnight to 6:30a.m. during the planned runway closures to minimize aircraft noise, weather and operational conditions permitting.